hasancaslan/COMP304-AirTrafficControl/README.md

 # Project 2

 ### I've implemented all parts of the project.
-However there is a litte bug in my project.
+However there could be a litte bug in my project.
 As time goes by, planes are accumulating in queue and in somewhere when a plane try to take off program locked.
-Because of this lock my log file cannot be created at the end bu you can find my lod in the console.
+Because of this lock my log file cannot be created at the end but you can find my log in the console.

 I have included a Makefile with my project.
-It can be used to compile the code with the command in directory: ``` make ``` To run the program with predefined arguments, you can use "make run" To run the program with custom arguments, specify them in the following format:
+It can be used to compile the code with the command in directory: ``` make planesmake ``` To run the program with predefined arguments, you can use "make run" To run the program with custom arguments, specify them in the following format:

 ```
-./planes.o -s 100 -p 50
+./planes.o -s 100 -p 0.5 -n 0
 ```

 Our program starts with main, creates air traffic control thread and landing or departing thread for each plane.